 Peptide synthesis; chemical manipulation of proteins; post-translational modifications; mass spectrometry; research at the interface of biology and chemistry

-The primary role of our lab is to provide services to the research community in the areas of organic and analytical chemistry via the Protein Chemistry Technology Center.
+The primary role of our lab is to provide services to the research community in the areas of organic and analytical chemistry via the Protein Chemistry Technology Core.
 Specifically we undertake projects that involve peptide and protein chemistry, mass spectrometry and Edman protein sequencing.
 The services we offer in many instances exceed those available in other institutions.
 For example, we are able to perform advanced chemical procedures to create and/or modify long polypeptides exceeding 100 residues.
 We have also developed the technology that allows us to insert chemical sequences and modifications into recombinant proteins, a process termed expressed protein ligation.

 Our state-of-the-art mass spectrometry facility offers a range of services including protein identification, post-translational site mapping, intact peptide/protein mass analysis and quantitative studies using iTraq.